 The French Open

-With the French Open just around the corner, we're taking a look at why the tournament is so prestigious in the world of tennis.
-Our tennis team here at Oriam share some of their top British players to watch at the tournament, and discuss some of the key differences between the clay courts of Paris and our courts here at Oriam.
+With the French Open 2025 just around the corner, we're taking a look at what makes this Grand Slam one of the most prestigious and demanding tournaments in the world.
+Our tennis team here at Oriam share their top British players to watch at this years tournament, including rising stars and seasoned competitors.
+We will also discuss some of the key differences between the clay courts of Roland-Garros and our courts at Oriam.

 The History of the French Open